fractile81/cordova-phaser-ts-jed/README.md

 - **config.json** - Unused at this time.
 - **tsconfig.json** - Configuration used when compiling TypeScript code.
-- **tslint.json** - Configuration when using TSLint to check for code style mistakes.
+- **tslint.json** - Configuration for using TSLint to check for code style mistakes.
 Defers to Phaser's recommended settings.
-- **typings.json** - Used by the Typings library to provide type-hinting `.d.ts` files.
+- **typings.json** - Used by the Typings library to provide type-hinting `.d.ts` files in the `typings` directory.
-- **webpack.config.js** - Configuration used by Webpack.
+- **webpack.config.js** - Configuration used by webpack to package particular source files.

 ## Grunt Tasks
 You can always use `grunt -h` to list all available tasks.
 Below is a list of useful tasks provided by this template.